Crash Martinair flight MP495 in Faro, Portugal

 – actions of the Dutch Aviation and Safety Board (Board) are qualified as inaccurate and wrongful.

-NB In my opinion: this negative attitude of Board probably / possibly affected their total input in the official investigation.
+NB In my opinion: this attitude of Board probably / possibly negatively affected it’s cooperation to the official investigation.

 Documentation: